-With loss spectroscopy and binding energy measurements, we systematically characterize the interspecies $p$-wave Feshbach resonances near 284 G. Leveraging this understanding, we use magneto-association to form $p$-wave NaRb Feshbach molecules, producing both pure samples and mixtures of molecules in different angular momentum states.
-Additionally, we investigate the inelastic loss of these molecules, primarily influenced by atom-molecule and molecule-molecule collisions.
-Our results represent a significant step toward realizing tunable $p$-wave interactions in heteronuclear ultracold systems and provide a foundation for exploring non-zero angular momentum molecules.
+Using loss spectroscopy and binding energy measurements, we systematically characterize the interspecies $p$-wave Feshbach resonances near 284 G. Leveraging this understanding, we use magneto-association to form $p$-wave NaRb Feshbach molecules, producing both pure samples and mixtures of molecules in different $p$-wave orbitals.
+We further measure the molecular lifetime and identify atom-molecule and molecule-molecule collisions as the dominant loss mechanisms.
+This work establishes a previously unavailable ultracold molecule platform that combines orbital anisotropy with heteronuclear constituents, represents a significant step toward realizing tunable $p$-wave interactions in Bose-Bose mixtures, and provides a foundation for exploring non-zero angular momentum molecules.

-Magnetically tunable Feshbach resonances (FRs)~\cite{Chin2010a} have driven significant advancements in the study of ultracold atomic gas systems by enabling precise control of inter-atomic interactions and facilitating the formation of weakly-bound Feshbach molecules (FMs) via magnetoassociation (MA)~\cite{Kohler2006}.
-While $s$-wave FRs are the most commonly used, there is also substantial interest in higher partial wave FRs~\cite{Regal2003,Ticknor2004,Zhang2004,Gunter2005,Dong2016,Cui2017}, which can introduce anisotropic interactions to the system~\cite{Mellish2007,Wade2011,Gaebler2007} and enable investigation of exotic physics not accessible with only $s$-wave interactions~\cite{Gurarie2005,Cheng2005,Levinsen2007,Tsuei2000}.

-Currently, the most studied ultracold atomic systems with higher partial wave interactions is the single-component fermions, which lack $s$-wave interactions but can exhibit tunable $p$-wave interactions near $p$-wave FRs.
-A range of interesting topics has been explored with such systems, including the association of $p$-wave FMs~\cite{Gaebler2007,Inada2008}, the $p$-wave contact~\cite{Yu2015,He2016,He2017,He2021,Luciuk2016} ultracold fermions with unitary $p$-wave interactions~\cite{Venu2023}, and emergent $s$-wave interactions in low dimensions~\cite{Jackson2023}.
-Another notable study involving high partial wave interactions is the recent successful creation of a Bose-Einstein condensate (BEC) of $g$-wave $\rm Cs_2$ FMs starting from a Cs atomic BEC in a two-dimensional trap~\cite{Zhang2021}.

-Bose-Bose mixtures near $p$-wave interspecies FRs are another important system for studying physics with high partial wave interactions.
-As all partial waves are allowed between non-identical particles, near a $p$-wave interspecies FR, the interplay between $s$-wave interactions and the tunable $p$-wave interaction is predicted to host a range of interesting quantum phases, including superfluid with finite momentum~\cite{Radzihovsky2009,Choi2011} and a richer miscibility phase diagram than $s$-wave only~\cite{Deng2024}.
-In the $^{85}$Rb-$^{87}$Rb mixture system, several $p$-wave FRs have been observed~\cite{Papp2007,Dong2016} and the binding energy of $p$-wave $^{85}$Rb-$^{87}$Rb FMs was measured~\cite{Papp2007}.